 Find other fun things to do in Pennsylvania in October:

-Have you visited one of these haunted houses?
-I would be interested in hearing what you thought.
-Did you have a great experience?
+Have you been to one of these haunts?
+Future readers would be interested in hearing what you thought.
+Did you have fun?
 Was it worth the price?
-Would you suggest it to others?
-Any tips to maximize the experience?
-I'll gladly publish what you send me and give you a super dooper hug.
+Would you suggest it to visitors here?
+Any tips to maximize your experience?
+I'll gladly publish what you send me and give you an over-the-Internet hug.

-If you are the owner or employee of a haunted house on this list, or one I missed and need to add, I would love to have more information about the haunted house, photos, dates/times/hours for 2013, etc. Use the contact form to get in touch and I’ll tell you where to email your answers to these questions.
+If you are the owner or employee of a house in this directory, or one we missed and need to add, we would love to have more information about your place, including the url, photos, dates/times/hours etc. Use the contact form on our advertising page to get in touch and we'll follow up if we still need your response to any of these questions.